Skip to content

 There are a wide range of water filter types and installation methods to address different water quality issues, budgets, and requirements.
 Key steps are understanding your tap water contaminants, selecting a suitable filtration method, comparing reputable brands and models with certified contaminant reduction capabilities, then installing the right system based on your home’s space and setup.
 Pitcher filters offer the most convenient entry point whilst whole house systems provide the most comprehensive treatment.
 In between, options like reverse osmosis under the counter or tap mounted ceramic provide a balance of effectiveness and practicality.

-Take the time to comprehend your needs then analyse costs against long term filter maintenance.
+Take the time to understand your needs then analyse costs against long term filter maintenance.
 This will ensure you select the best water filter solution to reliably deliver cleaned, filtered water for all your drinking and cooking demands.
 Consult our range of recommendations or reach out with any additional advice needed for your situation.

-Glossary of Key Terminology:
+Glossary of Key Terminology

-Water filter - A device which reduces impurities from water to make taste better.
+A device which reduces impurities from water to make taste better.
 Works via methods like physical straining, adsorption, or chemical alteration.

-Reverse osmosis - Water filtration method that forces water through a semipermeable membrane to separate out contaminants and filters the water.
+Water filtration method that forces water through a semipermeable membrane to separate out contaminants and filters the water.

-Carbon filter - Filtration using activated carbon media to adsorb contaminants through a chemical/physical attraction to the porous surface area.
+Filtration using activated carbon media to adsorb contaminants through a chemical/physical attraction to the porous surface area.

-Ceramic Filter – Filtration using a ceramic element to reduce particles and a range of media to improve taste, address chemical or metal contaminants.
+Filtration using a ceramic element to reduce particles and a range of media to improve taste, address chemical or metal contaminants.

-Sediment filter - A pre-filter using mechanical straining to capture some sediment and particles in the water via a physical barrier.
+A pre-filter using mechanical straining to capture some sediment and particles in the water via a physical barrier.

-Ion exchange - Water filtration process that reduces heavy metals and minerals by exchanging naturally occurring ions in the water with other harmless mineral salts.
+Water filtration process that reduces heavy metals and minerals by exchanging naturally occurring ions in the water with other harmless mineral salts.

-Ultraviolet (UV) light - Disinfection method using UV rays to kill microorganisms like bacteria and protozoa for microbial water treatment.
+Disinfection method using UV rays to kill microorganisms like bacteria and protozoa for microbial water treatment.

-Pitcher (jug) filter - Gravity-fed water filter inside a plastic pitcher container.
+Gravity-fed water filter inside a plastic pitcher container.
 Water slowly moves through filter cartridge inside the jug.

-Faucet mount - Water filter installed directly onto the existing kitchen sink faucet to treat small volumes.
+Water filter installed directly onto the existing kitchen sink faucet to treat small volumes.

-Gravity System - System that uses gravity to pass the water through Ceramic filters including a carbon block, to provide filtered water.
+System that uses gravity to pass the water through Ceramic filters including a carbon block, to provide filtered water.

-Under counter – A water filter installed underneath the kitchen sink with separate faucet.
+A water filter installed underneath the kitchen sink with separate faucet.

-Whole house - Full centralized water filtration system installed at main water inlet to treat all water entering home.
+Full centralized water filtration system installed at main water inlet to treat all water entering home.